AwaisTariq18/AwaisTariq18/README.md

 ## Public Projects

-While most of my contributions are in private repositories.
+While most of my contributions are in private repositories, here are a few public projects that demonstrate my skills:

 ## Private Contributions